 What country do shish kebabs come from?

-Shish kebabs are thought to have originated in what is now Turkey.
+Shish kebabs are thought to have originated in Persia, which today is Iran.
 They were a simple source of food during war time (skewers over fire – as simple and delicious as it gets).
 Since then, shish kebabs have been a staple dish for many across the Middle East, as well as the wider world.